gvdb/crowns/README.md

 ## Raids
 ### Pass Troops
 * Troops in front of the Throne must be used to raid the opponent’s Keep, and troops in front of the Keep must be used to raid the opponent’s Throne
-* You can’t perform the raid action on the opponent’s Throne or Keep unless you have troops rallied in front of your Keep or Throne, respectively
+* The Raid action cannot be performed on an opponent’s Throne or Keep unless there are troops rallied in front of the opposing Keep or Throne, respectively
-* All Troops must be turned face up to use in a raid (defense or offense).
+* All Troops must be turned face up to use in a raid, whether for defense or offense.
 The cards only need to be turned face up when strength and suit are compared (see below) i.e. if the attacking player can’t pass the outermost troops the defending player doesn’t need to reveal their innermost troops
 * To pass a set of defending troops the attacking troops must meet the following requirements:
     + Strength: The strength of the attacking troops must be equal to or greater than the strength of the defending troops.
 Strength is the summation of the cards’ face values.
-        - Reinforcement: Attacking players can boost the strength of their troops by placing cards face down beside the troops being reinforced, for +1 strength per reinforcement card.
-Defending troops can’t be reinforced.
-“Reinforcement” cards are discarded at the end of the raid
+        - Reinforcement: Raiding players can boost the strength of a single set of rallied troops by placing cards face down beside the troops being reinforced, for +1 strength per card used for reinforcement.
+Cards used for reinforcement are discarded at the end of the raid.
+Defending troops can’t be reinforced
     + Suit: There must be at least one card in the attacking troops that matches the suit of a card in the defending troops.
-Cards used for reinforcement are placed face down, so do not count towards this
+Cards used for reinforcement are placed face down, so are not considered for the suit requirement
-    + Jack’s Toll: If any defending troops contain Jacks, the attacking player must “pay the Jack’s toll” by placing a card face down beside each Jack.
-The cards used to pay tolls are discarded at the end of the raid
+    + Jack’s Toll: If any defending troops contain Jacks, the attacking player must “Pay the Jack’s Toll” by placing a card face down beside each Jack for which a toll is being paid.
+Cards used to pay tolls are discarded at the end of the raid
 * Once a set of attacking troops have been used in a raid they can’t be used again in the same raid
 * A raid ends when:
     + A set of defending troops are encountered that can’t be passed